Bangladesh

 Economic Structure

 Although the agricultural sector only contributes about 12% to the GDP, it employs the majority of the workforce.
 Rice remains the most important agricultural product, together with jute and tea.
 Economic growth was mainly driven by the industrial sector (33.32 %), of which the clothing and garment industry is the most important pillar.
 Other manufacturing activities include the production of fertilizer, paper, sugar, glass, and aluminium works.
-Services contribute 51.3% to the GDP rendering it the most important sector for the economy of Bangladesh.
+Services contribute 51.3% to the GDP rendering it the most important economic sector of Bangladesh.

 Usage of EBA Preferences